How to Do Skin the Cat Exercise (With Ring & Bar Progressions)

 Ring Progressions for Beginners

-- Set the rings low so that when you hang, your feet lightly touch the ground.
+1. Hang rings low so your feet touch the ground when hanging.

-- Use your feet to help kick up into the tucked inversion.
-Let your feet touch the floor as you rotate back into the German hang.
+3. Use your feet to kick into a tucked inversion and support yourself as you rotate into the German hang.

-- Add isometric holds at key positions: inverted tuck, German hang, active hang.
+• Add isometric holds in key positions (inverted tuck, German hang, active hang).

 Coaching Cues That Make It Click